kyjohnso/skysplat.org/content/about.md

 - **Real-time performance** with photorealistic quality
 - **Novel view synthesis** from sparse input views
 - **Efficient storage** and streaming capabilities
-- **Seamless integration** with existing 3D pipelines
+- **Advanced physics modeling** with Gaussians as the mathematical primitive

 ## Our Projects

 ### SkySplat Blender
-Our flagship project is a comprehensive Blender addon that brings 3DGS capabilities directly into the world's most popular open-source 3D software.
+Our flagship project is a comprehensive Blender addon that brings the end-to-end 3DGS open source workflow directly into the world's most popular open-source 3D software.
 Features include:

-- Native .ply and 3DGS format support
+- Loading video and extracting frames
-- Real-time viewport visualization
+- Configuring and running COLMAP for Structure from Motion
+- Importing and modifying the COLMAP point cloud and cameras
-- Advanced editing and manipulation tools
+- Exporting the COLMAP model, and
-- Seamless workflow integration
+- Configuring and Running [Brush](https://github.com/ArthurBrussee/brush) a popular Rust based 3DGS training and rendering app

 [View on GitHub](https://github.com/kyjohnso/skysplat_blender)

 ### Future Projects
-We're actively developing additional tools and resources:

-- **SkySplat CLI** - Command-line tools for 3DGS processing
-- **SkySplat Web** - Browser-based 3DGS viewer and editor
-- **Research Tools** - Utilities for 3DGS research and experimentation
+We are actively *exploring* (not yet developing necessarily) these future projects to advanced the state of the art -
+- 3DGS support native to Blender - I gave a [talk about this at bcon25](https://youtu.be/gU8oR7vqfRg?si=5s5JSeQkmGtwRvwE&t=3637) and look forward to exploring this more
+- SkySplat CLI - I think there is huge potential for a CLI "shell" that provides smart interactions between all of the emerging 3DGS technologies

 ## Community